AllenCX/AllenCX.github.io/_posts/2016-10-27-bayesian-learning.markdown

 Note that, at some times, $$P(D)$$ can be obtained by **the law of total probability**.

-At some other times, we need not caculate $$P(D)$$ because it is constant and will not influence the ultimate result.

 $$P(D) = \sum_i{P(D|h_i)P(h_i)} \tag{2}$$

+At some other times, we need not to caculate $$P(D)$$ because it is constant and will not influence the ultimate result.

 #### An example(from [Udacity's Machine Learning course])
 Suppose a kind of machine can diagnose a patient whether have cancer or not.
 In most of the time, the machine will work without mistake.
 However, sometimes, the machine may goes wrong.
 Statistically, on 98% of the time, that the machine will correctly diagnose a person without cancer, which is also called correct positive; on 97% of the time, the machine will conclude a cancer patient has cancer, which is also called correct negative.
 In addition, we also know that there are only 0.8% of the total population who have cancer.
 Now the question is when the machine diagnose one man is healthy, what's the probablity that the man who take the diagnose is healthy?